 - I have been working in … (city) for … years.

-Jobs: teacher, nurse, secretary, manager, cleaner, policeman, builder, engineer, businessman, fire fighter, postman, doctor, architect, farmer, …
+Useful jobs for self-introduction: teacher, nurse, secretary, manager, cleaner, policeman, builder, engineer, businessman, firefighter, postman, doctor, architect, farmer, …

 What’s your hobby?/ What do you like?/ What do you like to do?/ What’s your favorite … ?